China to launch fresh pharmaceutical bribery probe - Xinhua

 "Novartis takes allegations of misconduct seriously and will take appropriate actions depending on the findings once the investigation is concluded," the company said in a statement.

-Police have detained four Chinese executives of GlaxoSmithKline (GSK.L) and questioned at least 18 other staff after allegations the British drugmaker funnelled up to 3 billion yuan to travel agencies to facilitate bribes to doctors and officials.
+Police have detained four Chinese executives of GlaxoSmithKline and questioned at least 18 other staff after allegations the British drugmaker funneled up to 3 billion yuan to travel agencies to facilitate bribes to doctors and officials.

 The British firm has said some of its senior Chinese executives appear to have broken the law.

-Chinese authorities have also visited sites operated by Danish drugmaker Novo Nordisk A/S (NOVOb.CO); another Danish firm H.Lundbeck A/S (LUN.CO); Britain's AstraZeneca Plc (AZN.L); Eli Lilly & Co (LLY.N) and Belgium's UCB SA (UCB.BR).
+Chinese authorities have also visited sites operated by Danish drugmaker Novo Nordisk A/S; another Danish firm H.Lundbeck A/S; Britain's AstraZeneca Plc; Eli Lilly & Co and Belgium's UCB SA.

 China is increasingly important for big drugmakers, which rely on growth in emerging markets to offset slower sales in Western markets.
 IMS Health, which tracks pharmaceutical industry trends, expects China to overtake Japan as the world's second-biggest drugs market behind the United States by 2016.